 So we thought we'd better create some mini shelters, & came up with these Fairy Toadstools!

-On another bowl Minnie & I drew a few circles, & Minnie filled them in using a paintbrush & the white paint.
-(Great for hand eye co-ordination & fine motor skills.)
+Using a couple of old plastic picnic bowls Minnie set about creating our toadstools.
+She decorated a bowl with circular prints using half a carrot dipped in white acrylic paint, & on another bowl Minnie & I drew a few circles, & Minnie filled them in using a paintbrush.
+(Great for practicing hand-eye co-ordination & fine motor skills.)

 She was fascinated by the different textures of the log, & it's smell!
 I pointed out the rings in the wood & we tried to work out how old the tree might have been by counting the rings.